nanobox-io/nanobox-guides/articles/nodejs/adonis/from-scratch.md

 # drop into a Nanobox console
 nanobox run

-# where node is installed,
+# where node is installed
 node -v

-# npm is installed,
+# npm/yarn are installed
-npm -v
+npm -v && yarn --version

 # and your code is mounted
 ls